CloudFormation vs Terraform

 - Steep learning curve with complex, verbose template syntax

-- Vendor lock-in to AWS ecosystem with no multi-cloud support
+- Lock-in to AWS ecosystem with limited multi-cloud support

 Terraform